stashed/docs/docs/addons/etcd/etcd/index.md

 ### Insert Sample Data

-Now, we are going to exec into the database pod and insert some sample data.
+Now, we are going to exec into anyone of the database pod and insert some sample data.

-Let's exec into `etcd-0` pod for inserting sample data.
+Let's exec into the `etcd-0` pod for inserting sample data.
 For future convenience, we have exported the username and password as an environment variable in the `etcd-0` pod.

 ```bash
 ❯ kubectl exec -it -n demo etcd-0 -- /bin/sh